Gavaskar24/Choice-Modelling/README.md

 R - For statistical Modelling

 # DATA
-The Data used in the project is not public due to non disclosure agreement.
+The data used in the model is secondary data obtained from earlier researchers, who surveyed to obtain the data from select locations of Banglore city.
+The Data used in the project is not produced here due to non disclosure agreement.
 The data set includes a stated preference survey and a Revealed Preference survey.

 # Data cleaning using python and Excel
 The data used in the model is made error free using combination of python and Excel tools.
 A python code is attached here to show the work